pckimlong/kai_engine/packages/kai_inspector/README.md

 Note: When `inspector` is `null`, the inspection feature is completely disabled with zero performance overhead.

+## Default Inspector Implementation

+The `DefaultKaiInspector` provides an in-memory implementation of the inspection contract using fast immutable collections for efficient updates.
+It's suitable for development and testing purposes.
+For production use, you might want to implement a custom inspector that stores data in a persistent database.

 ## UI Components

 ### Session Dashboard